matthewkelley22/making-uno-help/sections/pre-build.md

 ## Barebones

-This section's equipment is either upgrades or additions to the items in the soldering kit.
+Either upgrades or additions to the items in the soldering kit.
 You don't need to get everything in this section or any section below this, just get what you think will be the most use to you.

 - Pinecil Soldering Iron or SainSmart TS101 Soldering Iron (and Soldering Iron Holder if missing one)